outdreamer/notes/topics/science/kidney_function.md

 	      	- elevation of blood pressure, can provoke the development of an abnormal heart rhythm, muscle weakness, myalgia, tremor, muscle cramps/constipation (from disturbed function of skeletal/smooth muscle), flaccid paralysis, hyporeflexia, rhabdomyolysis, respiratory depression

 	      - high potassium
-	      	- tired, numbness, weakness, occasionally palpitations, shortness of breath (hyperventilation may indicate a compensatory response to metabolic acidosis, which is one of the possible causes of hyperkalemia)
+	      	- fatigue, nausea, numbness, weakness, occasionally palpitations, shortness of breath (hyperventilation may indicate a compensatory response to metabolic acidosis, which is one of the possible causes of hyperkalemia)
 	      	- associated with cardiovascular events
+	    	- if your potassium spikes suddenly, you may experience difficulty breathing, chest pain, or heart palpitations, numbness or tingling, vomiting, irregular pulse

 	      - low phosphorus
 	        - Muscle dysfunction and weakness – occurs in major muscles, but also may manifest as: diplopia, low cardiac output, dysphagia, and respiratory depression due to respiratory muscle weakness